National Indian Gaming Commission, Interior.

 It is the Commission's policy to make all comments available to the public for review at the location listed in the ADDRESSES section.
-Before including your address, phone number, email address, or other personal identifying information in your comment, you should be aware that your entire comment—including your personal identifying information—may be made publicly available at any time.
-While you may ask in your comment that the Commission withhold your personal identifying information from public review, the Commission cannot guarantee that it will be able to do so.
+Before including your address, phone number, email address, or other personally identifiable information (PII) in your comment, you should be aware that your entire comment—including your PII—may be made publicly available at any time.
+While you may ask in your comment that the Commission withhold your PII from public review, the Commission cannot guarantee that it will be able to do so.

 Title: Indian Gaming Compliance and Enforcement.

 Brief Description of Collection: Although IGRA places primary responsibility with the tribes for regulating their gaming activities, 25 U.S.C.
 2706(b) directs the Commission to monitor gaming conducted on Indian lands on a continuing basis.
 Amongst other actions necessary to carry out the Commission's statutory duties, the Act authorizes the Commission to access and inspect all papers, books, and records relating to gross revenues of a gaming operation.
 The Act also requires tribes to provide the Commission with annual independent audits of their gaming operations, including audits of all contracts in excess of $25,000.
 25 U.S.C.
 2710(b)(2)(C), (D); 2710(d)(1)(A)(ii).
 The Act also authorizes the Commission to “promulgate such regulations and Start Printed Page 31339guidelines as it deems appropriate to implement” IGRA.
 25 U.S.C.
 2706(b)(10).
 Part 571 of title 25, Code of Federal Regulations, implements these statutory requirements.